 Ripping Cut: The ripping cut goes down of the board’s length.
 You need to adjust the fence to the right level to get the desired cut.

 Dado Cut: The dado cut is basically a wide cut which is used in joinery most often.
 The cut depends on the fence or the miter gauge.
-There are also extra blades available for more accurate and quick cut.
+There are also extra blades available for a more accurate and quick cut.

 Step 04- Setting up the Blade Height: